 About 20 percent of motor vehicle crash deaths result from a vehicle leaving the roadway and hitting a fixed object alongside the road.
 Trees, utility poles, and traffic barriers are the most common objects struck.
-About half of the deaths in fixed object crashes occur at night.
+Almost half of the deaths in fixed object crashes occur at night.
 Alcohol is a frequent contributing factor.
-Motorists also run off the road because of excessive speeds, falling asleep, inattention, or poor visibility.
-Efforts to reduce these driver errors are only somewhat effective, so it's important to remove fixed objects or avoid putting them along roads in the first place, especially roads where vehicles are more likely to leave the pavement.
-Less preferred options include using breakaway objects or shielding or increasing the visibility of the objects.
+Motorists also run off the road because of excessive speeds, falling asleep, inattention or poor visibility.
+Efforts to reduce these driver errors are only somewhat effective, so it's important to remove fixed objects or avoid putting them along roads in the first place if feasible, especially on roads where vehicles are more likely to leave the pavement.
+Less preferred options include using breakaway objects, shielding objects and increasing the visibility of objects.

-Although far fewer deaths occur in collisions with animals, since 1975 there has been a general upward trend.
-In recent years these deaths have occurred most frequently during July-September.
+Although far fewer deaths occur in collisions with animals, their numbers have increased since 1975.
+In 2015 these deaths occurred most frequently during October-December.

 The following facts are based on analysis of data from the U.S. Department of Transportation's Fatality Analysis Reporting System (FARS).
-For deaths in collisions with fixed objects, the information is based on fatal crashes in which the most harmful event coded was a collision with a fixed object, regardless of whether the first harmful event also was a collision with a fixed object, or was instead another type of crash, such as a collision between two motor vehicles, that in turn led to a collision with a fixed object.
+The information is based on fatal crashes in which the most harmful event coded was a collision with a fixed object, regardless of whether the first harmful event also was a collision with a fixed object, or was instead another type of crash, such as a collision between two motor vehicles, that in turn led to a collision with a fixed object.
 Information on the most harmful event became available in FARS in 1979.
-The information on collisions with animals is based on fatal crashes in which the first harmful event coded was a collision with an animal; many of these collisions involve secondary impacts that are more severe, such as colliding with another vehicle or a tree.
+The information on collisions with animals is based on fatal crashes in which the first harmful event coded was a collision with an animal.
+Many of these collisions involve secondary impacts that are more severe, such as colliding with another vehicle or a tree.
 Information on the first harmful event has been available since FARS was established in 1975.

-A total of 7,239 people died in fixed object crashes in 2013, 3 percent fewer than in 2012 and 31 percent fewer than in 1979.
+A total of 7,627 people died in fixed object crashes in 2015, 1 percent more than in 2014 and 28 percent fewer than in 1979.
 The proportion of motor vehicle crash deaths involving collisions with fixed objects has remained between 19 and 23 percent since 1979.

 Trees are the most common fixed object struck.
-Fifty percent of deaths in fixed object crashes in 2013 involved a vehicle striking a tree.
-Utility poles and traffic barriers were the next most common objects struck, accounting for 13 and 8 percent of deaths, respectively.
+Forty-seven percent of deaths in fixed object crashes in 2015 involved a vehicle striking a tree.
+Utility poles and traffic barriers were the next most common objects struck, accounting for 12 and 9 percent of deaths, respectively.

-Forty-four percent of drivers killed in fixed object crashes in 2013 had blood alcohol concentrations (BACs) at or above 0.08 percent.
-By comparison, 26 percent of drivers killed in other types of fatal crashes had BACs this high.
-The percentage of drivers killed in fixed object crashes with BACs at or above 0.08 percent declined from 66 percent in 1982 to 44 percent in 2013, a reduction of 33 percent.
+Forty-one percent of drivers killed in fixed object crashes in 2015 had blood alcohol concentrations (BACs) at or above 0.08 percent.
+By comparison, 24 percent of drivers killed in other types of fatal crashes had BACs this high.
+The percentage of drivers killed in fixed object crashes with BACs at or above 0.08 percent declined from 66 percent in 1982 to 41 percent in 2015, a reduction of 38 percent.

-Nineteen percent of deaths in fixed object crashes in 2013 involved vehicles rolling over.
+Twenty percent of deaths in fixed object crashes in 2015 involved vehicles rolling over.

-About 19 percent of passenger vehicle occupant deaths in fixed object crashes in 2013 involved ejection; 14 percent of the occupants killed were fully ejected, and 5 percent were partially ejected.
+Eighteen percent of passenger vehicle occupant deaths in fixed object crashes in 2015 involved ejection; 13 percent of the occupants killed were fully ejected, and 5 percent were partially ejected.

-Fifty-seven percent of deaths in fixed object crashes in 2013 occurred on rural roads.
+Fifty-one percent of deaths in fixed object crashes in 2015 occurred on rural roads.

-Forty-three percent of deaths in fixed object crashes in 2013 occurred on roads with speed limits 55 mph or higher.
+Forty-five percent of deaths in fixed object crashes in 2015 occurred on roads with speed limits of 55 mph or higher.

 From 1975 to the mid 2000s there was a general upward trend in deaths from collisions with animals, but this trend has leveled off in the past few years.
-These deaths increased from 89 in 1975 to 223 in 2007 and then declined to 191 in 2013.
-In 2013, deaths in collisions with animals occurred most often during July-September.
+These deaths increased from 89 in 1975 to 223 in 2007 and then declined to 186 in 2015.
+In 2015, deaths in collisions with animals occurred most often during October-December.